2015-SanJose-Opportunity-Hack/Repo-4/README.md

 Solution
 ------------------
-Create an app that collects the usage of the curated LitLab apps and provide customized continious feedback to imporve the leanrning.
+>Create an app that collects the usage of the curated LitLab apps and provide customized continious feedback to imporve the leanrning.

+>Create analytical models based on the usage data to segment the users and create predictive models to indentify the effective usage patterns.